HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 I'm intentionally not going into details about them.
 Those methods have been proven to be successful on many occasions.

 Moreover, be aware of the company the software or online service that you use belongs to.
-For example, Google is one of the biggest data mining companies in the world, if not the biggest.
+For example, [Google](https://www.dailywire.com/news/google-employees-arrested-while-occupying-ceos-office-with-anti-israel-demands) is one of the biggest data mining companies in the world, if not the biggest.
 You desire to advertise your product in the most efficient way?
 You give it to Google.
 That's what their business is about.
-In comparison, a different company like Microsoft, is about providing services, that's their primary source of income.
+In comparison, a different company like Microsoft, is about providing services, that's their [primary source of income](https://www.microsoft.com/en-us/Investor/earnings/trended/cash-returned.aspx).

 Be cautious about other companies that offer free products and services. if something is free, then you and your data is the price that you are paying, unknowingly.

 ### OSINT

 When I want to remedy a problem, I usually address the root cause of it.
 By securing your privacy and anonymity in such fundamental ways described in this guide, you automatically address a lot of other things such as OSINT, which stands for Open source intelligence, and relies on whatever data available on the Internet.
 You are nullifying their data about you without them even noticing, and that is definitely one of the goals.
+It's a tool that is useful in the hands of friendlies but can be harmful in the hands of adversaries.

 </p>